nexendrie/translation/docs/index.md

     translation: Nexendrie\Translation\Bridges\NetteDI\TranslationExtension
 ```

 .
-As you see, the extension can work without any configuration as it has got sane default values.
+The extension can work without any configuration as it has got sane default values.
 But of course, you can customize it to your liking.
 List of options with their default values follows:

 ```yaml
 translation: